 With each amp is a FREE impulse response suggestion from Seacow Cabs!

-I’m not much on the picture graphics, I would say this one would be better off with a real GUI.
+Third amp in the Nalex line to get an updated GUI is the Rectifier which is re-launched as the Pectifier.
 A lot of work went into this one and it’s actually a pretty reliable Recto tone.
 The Rectifier tone is tough to pull off properly but Nalex have created a pretty good sounding plugin here.
 I had it sounding monstrous with a tube screamer, the TPA-1 on 6L6 mode and a nice blend of 412 Mesa Oversized / OS impulse responses.
-IR: Meshall 412

 Right now, I think Nalex is onto something really great.
 Many developers have started with freeware before moving on to doing paid products for their own companies and on contract for others.
 Nalex has a really great start to what I hope will be a bright future.